 Fact: it has been proven that information retention is higher when you go over your notes and repeat the lesson after the class is over.

 Rewriting your lecture notes is going to be one of the most brilliant study techniques to practice.
 Rewriting will help you remember the context better and reorganizing them in nice outline forces you to comprehend the lesson.

-Here is where well-organized lecture notes come into play.
-Always, always leave time for the last minute review.
+Here are where well-organized lecture notes come into play.
+Always, always leave time for the last-minute review.
 Here, we’re exercising the tried and true memory game.
 This is a technique that most students apply as one study habit.
-That’s just impossible for the amount of college work you’ll be taking on, but it can work quite well as a last minute review—only if you have good notes!
+That’s just impossible for the amount of college work you’ll be taking on, but it can work quite well as a last-minute review—only if you have good notes!